 - Pulmonary V/Q scan - two tests that analyze ventilation and structural properties of the lungs

-- Computerized tomography (CT) scan (with and without contrast) - visualizes abnormalities in the chest, brain, etc.
+- Computerized tomography (CT) scan (with and without contrast) - visualizes abnormalities in the chest, brain, and other organs

-- Ultrasound - high frequency sound waves that measure blood flow velocity and changes in blood flow
+- Ultrasound of the legs - high-frequency sound waves that measure blood flow velocity and changes in blood flow

 - d-Dimer test - blood test that can diagnose thrombosis

-- Magnetic resonance imaging (MRI) - uses magnetic waves to develop detailed pictures of the brain and other organs
+- Magnetic resonance imaging (MRI) - uses magnetic waves to develop detailed pictures of internal structures

-Additional ways to decrease risk of pulmonary embolism include physical activity, regular exercise, and avoiding the aforementioned risk factors.
+Additional ways to decrease the risk of pulmonary embolism include physical activity, regular exercise, a healthy diet, and giving up smoking tobacco.